 Intrastate Filings (Kentucky Transportation Cabinet)

-For carriers operating exclusively within Kentucky, your licensed agent coordinates the submission of proof of insurance to the Kentucky Transportation Cabinet.
-This validates your Kentucky Intrastate Motor Carrier Authority.
-Carriers transporting regulated commodities must also confirm active cargo coverage on file before hauling.
+If you operate only within Kentucky, your licensed agent submits proof of insurance to the Kentucky Transportation Cabinet to validate your Kentucky Intrastate Motor Carrier Authority.
+If you haul regulated commodities, you’ll also need active cargo coverage on file before you start hauling.

 Interstate Filings (MCS‑90)

-For operations crossing from Owensboro into Indiana or any other state, the FMCSA requires the MCS‑90 endorsement attached to your liability policy.
+For hauls crossing from Owensboro into Indiana or any other state, FMCSA requires the MCS-90 endorsement attached to your liability policy.
 Your agent files this directly with the FMCSA.
-Interstate carriers must also register annually through the Unified Carrier Registration (UCR) system and maintain a valid USDOT number in active status at all times.
+Interstate carriers must also register annually through the Unified Carrier Registration (UCR) system and keep a valid USDOT number active at all times.

 Secure Your Owensboro Trucking Insurance

-Owensboro’s mix of Ohio River industrial freight, seasonal agricultural hauling, construction activity, and regional interstate distribution creates a uniquely layered risk environment.
-Operating with inadequate cargo limits, a lapsed Kentucky filing, or insufficient primary liability exposes your entire business to losses you cannot recover from alone.
+Owensboro’s mix of Ohio River industrial freight, seasonal agricultural hauling, construction activity, and regional interstate distribution means your risk exposure is genuinely different from a carrier running out of a purely urban market.
+Operating with thin cargo limits, a lapsed Kentucky filing, or insufficient primary liability can expose your entire business to losses you can’t recover from on your own.

-Partnering with an experienced commercial trucking broker ensures your Kentucky authority filings, MCS‑90 endorsement, and primary liability limits satisfy both state regulators and the highest‑paying freight brokers serving the Western Kentucky market.
+Partnering with an experienced commercial trucking broker makes sure your Kentucky authority filings, MCS-90 endorsement, and primary liability limits satisfy both state regulators and the highest-paying freight brokers serving the Western Kentucky market.

-Alvix Insurance Group, licensed in 23+ states, backed by A‑rated carriers, and specializes exclusively in commercial trucking.
+Alvix Insurance Group is licensed in 23+ states, backed by A-rated carriers, and specializes exclusively in commercial trucking insurance..

 Request a quote tailored to your truck class, operating authority, and cargo needs, and drive with confidence on Kentucky’s highways and beyond.